maxcell/prince.dev/content/advanced-context/index.md

 tags: ['learning', 'react', 'context']
 ---

-A lot of blog posts will talk about context as something you can use to pass along data to your components so you can display information or hide certain views without having to drill down several components.
-In this blog post, we'll talk about using Context to provide consistent patterns for your peers, refactor your application, and create a great user experience.
+A lot of blog posts highlight React Context as a way to pass data to components without needing to prop drill.
+They tend to use an example like passing along user information or creating a light/dark theme.
+I wanted to showcase another way to think about React Context.
+Instead of just passing along data, we'll use Context to refactor our application's management of notifications.
+We'll expose a function so that way developers can have a consistent pattern to follow and users will have a great experience.

-## Reinventing the Wheel Everywhere
+## Background - Reinventing the Wheel Everywhere

-Sometimes in your React codebase, you'll notice that there are patterns of code that happen over and over again.
-And if you work on a team or go through stages of places where things get rewritten, you might notice certain patterns copied and used again but changed slightly.
-In a codebase I was working on I noticed us reimplementing code in several places for notifying our users about some successful/erronous interaction.
-It would look generally something like:
+Across your codebase, you might notice certain chunks of code being repeated.
+And if you work on a team where things get rewritten, you might notice certain patterns copied and used again but changed slightly.
+In a codebase I was working on I noticed us reimplementing code in several places for notifying our users about the state of an interaction in our app.
+It would generally look like this:

 ```jsx
 function AssignmentForm(props) {